charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

 ## V. Permissiveness as Structural Neutrality

-MAF admits any posit that satisfies minimal admissibility conditions:
+DC admits any posit that satisfies minimal admissibility conditions:

 - distinguishability from its negation,
 - specification of conditions of application,